 Following the Oscars fiasco this past Sunday, the Internet was treated to a brand new meme.
 For those that didn’t watch the Oscars, “La La Land” was originally announced as the Best Picture, only for the award to quickly be rescinded and given to the true winner, “Moonlight.”
 This moment took place onstage in front of the world, which resulted in both awkwardness for all parties involved and the development of a new Internet meme.

 It didn’t take long for the Internet to poke fun at the on-air error, creating a litany of Oscar card pictures with funny mistakes.
 Some of the most popular ones include “Space Jam” and, if you wish to venture outside of film, “Atlanta Falcons” for the Super Bowl 51.
-One can make the argument that this will be one of the more memorable memes of 2017, but it begs a question that a number of online marketing firms have most likely been asked in the past.
+One can make the argument that this will be one of the more memorable memes of this year, but it begs a question that a number of online marketing firms have most likely been asked in the past.

 It’s hard to give a straight answer to this question because simply put, a meme cannot be “created.”
 There’s no tried-and-true formula that can result in the next Grumpy Cat or Success Kid.
 Otherwise, I’m certain that the Internet would be flooded with so many joke images that it’d be difficult to keep up.
 If someone were to tell you that they would create the next big meme, the appropriate response would be to dismissively wave them off.